JebobaTea/PyICP-SLAM/README.md

 # PyICP SLAM for Oakton ARC

-Originally by Gibsi Kim et al, modified for Oakton's Autonomous Racing club to accept YDLidar G4 scans and perform map building.
+Originally by Gibsi Kim et al, modified for Oakton's Autonomous Racing club to accept YDLidar G4 scans and perform map building & path planning.

+See the original project description below:

 Full-python LiDAR SLAM.
 - If you find a C++ version of this repo, go to [SC-LeGO-LOAM](https://github.com/irapkaist/SC-LeGO-LOAM) or [SC-A-LOAM](https://github.com/gisbi-kim/SC-A-LOAM).